vovapolu/ensime.github.io/editors/emacs/userguide.md

 Lists the interfaces that contribute members to the inspected type.
 List each interface's methods, with full type signatures.
 If the type has a companion object/class, a link to the companion will appear under the heading.

+## Helm

+To enable helm support use `(setq ensime-use-helm t)` in your configuration.
+Alas not a lot is changed by this option.
+This will hopefully change in the future.

 ## Debugging

 ### Break Points